NEWS RELEASE

 Osaka Dojimahama Tower

-The Osaka Mitsubishi Building (completed in 1969), an office building that had long been a symbol of the region, was designed as a large-scale complex to promote exchange between business, tourism and local areas, and between government and the private sector, taking advantage of its symbolic location at the intersection of Midosuji, the center of business and transportation, and Dojima River, the center of culture and administration.
-The lower floors are equipped with high-performance offices, the upper floors with international specifications, and the middle floors are equipped with a tourist facility and observation terrace that can be used as an integrated unit to promote the city's public relations and corporate events.
-By combining the various functions that extend to the region, the aim was to make the entire building "a theater-like place where you can experience the charm of Osaka from the front row."
-The adjacent Dojima Park and tourist wharf were also integrated, enhancing the symbolism of "Osaka, the Water City," and contributing to strengthening the area's disaster prevention capabilities through water infrastructure.
+Osaka Mitsubishi Building (completed in 1969), an office building that had long been a symbol of the region, was rebuilt to take advantage of its iconic location at the intersection of Midosuji, the hub of business and transportation, and the Dojima River, the hub of culture and administration, to create a large-scale complex with themes of promoting business, tourism, and local communities, as well as government and private sector interaction.
+The lower floors house high-performance offices, the upper floors house an international-standard hotel, and the middle floors house a tourist facility and observation terrace that combines semi-outdoor and indoor spaces to accommodate city PR and corporate events.
+By combining these functions that extend to the local community, the entire building was intended to be "a theater-like space where you can experience the charm of Osaka from the front row."
+The adjacent Dojima Park and tourist dock were also integrated, enhancing the symbolism of Osaka as a "water city," while contributing to the area's disaster prevention capabilities through its water infrastructure.

-We were recognized for our ability to utilize our comprehensive capabilities to interpret the complexities of the special zone, combine multiple uses, and achieve a high level of energy planning that takes advantage of its characteristics and creates a rich sense of space.
+We were recognized for our ability to utilize our comprehensive capabilities to interpret the complexities of the special zone, combine multiple uses, and achieve a high level of energy planning that takes advantage of its characteristics and creates a rich spatial atmosphere.

 [Best Picture]